 NEW ALBUM out soon!

-Later, during the mixing stage of the album, I decided to explore DSD format (Direct Stream Digital) to capture the analogue mix-down, as opposed to using normal WAV PCM.
-While looking into the theory of DSD I realized how much the subject of 1 bit unquantized DSD signal was actually related to the working title of the album.
+Later, during the mixing stage of the album, I decided to explore DSD format (Direct Stream Digital) to capture the analogue mix-down, as opposed to using normal WAV PCM recording.
+While looking into the theory of DSD I realized how much the subject of 1 bit unquantized signal was actually related to the working title of the album.
 I found it quite cool how at the end everything has become relevant on many different levels.
-So here it is, my third album … and the rest is history!
+So here it is, my third album … the rest is history!

 I wish you pleasant listening, and may be through this you will discover something new as well.
 As always, thank you for support!
 Music is art, and art is an adventure.
 Stay tuned!

 *The album was mixed in analogue and the mix-down was captured in pristine DSD format (Direct Stream Digital, 1-bit 5.6 MHz), also known as Super Audio.
 DSD uses 1 bit of information but at extremely high frequency compared to PCM modulation used in WAV or AIFF files.
 This sound is free from encoding, quantization error, dithering, noise shaping or other processing that normally occurs in digital audio.
 That is the biggest reason why a lot of people are convinced that music recorded in DSD sounds more natural.
 Of course, sonically it's a subtle change, compared to say, high resolution PCM of 24 bit / 192 kHz, but psycho acoustically, and partly due to the bandwidth being extended into the area of recorded brain activity, it's a great change.

 Published by Copyright Control